manuel-uberti/manuel-uberti.github.io/_posts/2018-08-03-figwheel-main.md

 categories: programming
 ---

-If you are Clojure/ClojureScript programmer, you know [Bruce Hauman](https://github.com/bhauman) and chances are he is one of your personal heroes.
+If you are a Clojure/ClojureScript programmer, you know [Bruce Hauman](https://github.com/bhauman) and chances are he is one of your personal heroes.
 If you are not already in love with him, just watch his [awesome talk on Figwheel](https://www.youtube.com/watch?v=j-kj2qwJa_E) and join the club.